kelleyej/pine-project/README.md

 ## 🐿️ Future Improvements
 - Add routing pages from the specific park page to show more details, such as camping sites, activities, accessibility, and information on entrance passes.
 - Add a maps feature, possibly utilizing the Google Maps API.
+- Be able to show only visited parks versus non-visited parks on the Park Tracker page.